Aashay404/System-Monitor/README.md

 ## Monitoring System Processes

-Display of Top Running Processes
+Display of Top Running Processes and

-CPU & Memory Usage of Processes
+CPU & Memory Usage of Processes and

 Process Identification Number (PID)